gvwilson/sensibleadventures/nardica/nardica.md

 Together,
 they watched the shore approach.

-Half an hour later,
-they rounded the rocky headland that sheltered Antarctica's biggest city from the worst of the winter storms.
-"You will never find a more wretched hive of scum and villainy," Wales said.
+"You will never find a more wretched hive of scum and villainy," Wales sighed.

 Iffy bridled.
 "It ain't that bad."

 Wales chuckled.
-"It's a quote from an ancient movie.
+"It's a quote from an old movie---kind of like a sim.
-That's like a story sim,"
-he explained.
-"And no,
+And no,
 it isn't that bad."
 His half-smile slipped slightly.
 "Or at least,